technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 02/Usecase02.md

     between the three tables.

-4. Choose each of the two suggested column mappings, one at a time, mapping the VendorID and date columns from both tables.
+4. Choose each of the two suggested column mappings, one at a time, mapping the VendorID and VendorID columns from both tables.
 When both mappings are added, the matched column headers are highlighted in each table.
+5. A message is shown asking you to allow combining data from multiple data sources to view the results.
+Select **OK**

 > ![A screenshot of a computer AI-generated content may be
 > incorrect.](./media/image50.png)

-5. A message is shown asking you to allow combining data from multiple data sources to view the results.
-Select **OK**

-> ![A screenshot of a computer Description automatically
-> generated](./media/image51.png)

 6. In the table area, you'll initially see a warning that "The evaluation was canceled because combining data from multiple sources